cookpad/garage/README.md

 end

 # If you to want use different authentication/authorization logic.
-Garage.configuration.auth_filter = Garage::AuthFilter::Test
+Garage.configuration.authentication_strategy = Garage::AuthenticationStrategy::Test
 ```

-The following auth filters are available.
+The following authentication strategies are available.

-- `Garage::AuthFilter::NoAuthentication` - Does not authenticate request and
+- `Garage::AuthenticationStrategy::NoAuthentication` - Does not authenticate request and
     does not verify permission and access on resource operation.
 For non-public,
     internal-use Garage application.
-- `Garage::AuthFilter::Test` - Trust request thoroughly, and build access token
+- `Garage::AuthenticationStrategy::Test` - Trust request thoroughly, and build access token
     from request headers.
 For testing or prototyping.
-- `Garage::AuthFilter::Doorkeeper` - Authenticate request with doorkeeper gem.
+- `Garage::AuthenticationStrategy::Doorkeeper` - Authenticate request with doorkeeper gem.
-    To use this filter, bundle [garage-doorkeeper gem](https://github.com/taiki45/garage-doorkeeper).
+    To use this strategy, bundle [garage-doorkeeper gem](https://github.com/taiki45/garage-doorkeeper).
-- `Garage::AuthFilter::AuthServer` - Delegate authentication to OAuth server.
+- `Garage::AuthenticationStrategy::AuthServer` - Delegate authentication to OAuth server.
-    This auth filter has configurations.
-See detail at `lib/garage/auth_filter/auth_server.rb`.
+    This auth strategy has configurations.

 ## Delegate Authentication/Authorization to your OAuth server

-To delegate auth to your OAuth server, use `Garage::AuthFilter::AuthServer` filter.
+To delegate auth to your OAuth server, use `Garage::AuthenticationStrategy::AuthServer` strategy.
-Then configure auth server filter:
+Then configure auth server strategy:

 - `Garage.configuration.auth_server_url` - A full url of your OAuth server's
     access token validation endpoint. i.e. `https://example.com/token`.